 Prioritize High-Impact Areas

-Concentrate on spaces that affect your daily life the most.
-Kitchens, bathrooms, and entryways often require more attention because they are used frequently and tend to accumulate dirt quickly.
-Cleaning these areas first ensures your home feels instantly refreshed and organized, even if other tasks are postponed.
+Focus on spaces that impact daily life the most.
+Kitchens, bathrooms, and entryways often require extra attention because they accumulate dirt quickly.

 Incorporate the “Top-to-Bottom” Method